DependableSystemsLab/LLFI/README.md

   2. Make sure you are _not_ logged in as root
   2. Run "python InstallLLFI.py"
   3. Wait for compilation to finish
-  4. Run the GUI by executing "./LLFI-GUI"
+  4. Run the GUI by executing "./llfi-gui" under the bin/ folder

 About tcsh: